 BRING ON THE FOOD.

 It’s elastic waistband time, and I’m only dreaming about the food, I haven’t even started consuming it.
 I’m planning out our Thanksgiving menu, and I just realized how odd it will be to only cook for our family this year.
 We won’t have any family or random friends around our table this year.
-That means that the ration of adults to children is 1:2.
-We are outnumbered with our four little ones.
+After moving almost a 26-hour drive away, family is choosing to come visit for Christmas instead both holidays this year.
+We are terribly sad, but still are planning quite the feast!
+This also means that the ratio of adults to children is 1:2.5.
+We are outnumbered with our five little ones.
 Lord knows that I am not about to slave away for two days to create the perfect table spread for an audience who will turn their noses up to it all!
-I am so not going to spend an hour forcing my kids to eat and try things.
+I am not going to spend an hour forcing my kids to eat and try things.

 My perfect Thanksgiving looks like this: